 3:7 שׁוּבוּ אֵלַי וְאָשׁוּבָה (Shu-vu e-Lai ve-a-Shu-vah) root: שׁוב (shoob) “to turn; return” “return to me and I will return…”

 It is unfortunate that the pericope ends here in the middle of verse 7.
 It would perhaps be better to continue on to at least verse 12.
-These last words, “return to me and I will return to you” seem to contradict much of what has preceded.
+These last words, “return to me and I will return to you,” seem to contradict much of what has preceded.
 Indeed, the rest of the verse says, “How shall we return?” which is the right question.
 With man this is impossible, but with God all things are possible.
 It is the LORD God who does not change and remains faithful and through His Son returns the people to Himself.
-The Messenger of the Covenant will fulfill the promise and bring all nations to Him and these people will call the people of Israel blessed for through them they are blessed—through the coming on.
+The Messenger of the Covenant will fulfill the promise and bring all nations to Him, and these people will call the people of Israel blessed for through them they are blessed—through the Coming One.

 Concordia Theology-Various helps from Concordia Seminary in St. Louis, MO to assist you in preaching Malachi 3:1–7b.